theme-next/theme-next.org/source/docs/getting-started/deployment.md

 2. Localization testing: `hexo clean && hexo g && hexo s`.
 3. Deployment: `hexo g -d`.

+{% note danger %}
+If you are using macOS with `hexo-deployer-git`, make sure that `lib/` directory is not ignored by git (e.g. check `~/.gitignore_global`).
+Otherwise some necessary files may be missing after the deployment.
+{% endnote %}

 ### Continuous Integration

 * Edit the file directly online, effective immediately